LiskHQ/lisk-contracts/documentation/README.md

 2. [Smart Contracts Requirements](./contracts-requirements.md): This document outlines the requirements and specifications for the smart contracts, providing detailed guidance for their development and deployment.

-3. [Vesting Documentation](./vesting.md): This page explains the technical details concerning deployment and maintenance of vesting smart contracts that hold LSK tokens and release them according to predefined schedules.
+3. [Vesting Documentation](./vesting.md): This page explains the technical details concerning implementation, deployment and maintenance of vesting smart contracts that hold LSK tokens and release them according to predefined schedules.